 “Robby plans to highly amuse them with this play.
 I keep warning you that he isn’t gay.
 He’s has all the boys acting like girls which will surely create a stir.
 Think of it as another authentic Elizabethan norm where the audience throws rotten fruits at the actors.
 By making fruits of the actors, he’s throwing it back at them. ”

 “He’s releasing the dogs of hell on us.
 His role as Puck is vital to saving us from a riot.”

 He rushes over to work with Robby.
-Jack has been quiet during my interview, but he’s in all the photo shots.
-I’ll have to start calling him Freddie Mercury.
+Jack has been quiet during my interview, but he is in all the photo shots.
+I will start calling him Freddie Mercury.

-“Crap, I haven’t seen or spoken with them in a week.”
+“Crap, I haven’t seen or spoken to them in a week.”

 “I haven’t even met them, yet.
 Now that you’re part of my family, maybe they need to know.”

 “Oh, they’re too old to care.
 Gay means Fred Astaire to them.”

 “We could do an Astaire/Rogers dance number for them.”
 I suggest.